Paradigm4/faster_redimension/README.md

 Depending on the input and output array shapes, this operator may be over 6x faster than regular `redimension`.
 The improvement will vary on a case-by-case basis.

 # Restrictions
-`faster_redimension` does not support aggregates, overlaps and always errors out on cell collisions - does not support the `, false` flag that `redimension` has.
+`faster_redimension` does not support auto-chunking, aggregates, overlaps and always errors out on cell collisions - does not support the `, false` flag that `redimension` has.

 # Installation
 Use https://github.com/paradigm4/dev_tools and remember to check out the branch that matches your SciDB version.